wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/slides.typ

 -- Parity check under interaction-conpensation scheme(anti-blockade effect).

-== Effective substitution@PhysRevA.96.052320
+== Parity check can be implemented equivalently on gate level @PhysRevA.96.052320
 - In one plaquette, we can use hardmard gates to #red-text[exchange the control and target qubits.]

 - The effective parity check can be implemented with #red-text[ancilla qubit as control qubit and data qubit as target qubit.]

 #figure(
-  image("effect.png", width: 46%),
+  image("effect.png", width: 42%),
 )

-== Problem in effective substitution
-- The #red-text[entanglement] after applying the Hadamard gate is not easy to control.

-- For example, we assume the Z-errored qubit.
-For larger system, there is an overlapped data qubit 5:
+== Global pulse implements different circuit

+- Overlapped data qubits:
 #figure(
-  image("overlap.png", width: 77%),
+  image("overlapped.png", width: 80%),
 )
-- The multi-qubit effective CNOT gate should be changed to parity gate(when both ancilla in state $|1 angle.r$, the target data qubit will be unchanged).
-- We intend to #red-text[implement the step-by-step operation through one global pulse.]
+- For global pulse sequence, we need to change the gate scheme mentioned above $=>$ #red-text[implement the operation shown in left-hand circuit through one global pulse.]

 == Effective parity-check process
 - pulse sequence to #red-text[verify] the effectiveness of the designed pulse sequence: